osrf/ros2multirobotbook/src/ros2_cli.md

 ==============================

 Let's get started with our first ROS CLI command.
-The first command we'll visit is `RUN`.
+The first command we'll visit is `run`.
 Let's start by looking at the documentation for the run command.
 First we'll type `ros2 run` and see what happens.
 Give it a try, you won't break anything.